tanweijie123/tp/docs/UserGuide.md

 Any string after the force flag (`f/`) will be ignored.
 </div>

-Examples:
-* If there are one or more associated schedules associated with the second session in the Client List, `list` followed by `cdel 2 f/` will delete all schedules associated with the second session, then delete the session.
+* If there are one or more associated schedules associated with Bernice, `cfind Bernice` followed by `cdel 1 f/` will:
+        1. Delete all schedules associated with Bernice
+        2. Then, delete Bernice's client information.

 ### Viewing a Client : `cview`